erithobra/databases/mongo-nosql-intro-lesson/README.md

 To start the database engine, type `mongod` in terminal.

 Press `control+c` to stop the engine.

+To run MongoDB as a macOS service, issue the following (the process uses the /usr/local/etc/mongod.conf file created during the install):

+ `brew services start mongodb-community@4.2`

 #### Creating a Database and Inserting Documents